Modular Monoliths are the new Graal

 Increased Observability

 Developing with modularity in mind means code is more accessible to developers.
-For Java developers in particular, interface classes and their requisite javadoc comments help to enhance accessibility and interoperability for developers who may need to work with the modularized function.
+For Java developers in particular, interface classes and their requisite Javadoc comments help to enhance accessibility and interoperability for developers who may need to work with the modularized function.

 Monolith Benefits Modular Monolith Benefits